Polycystic Ovary Syndrome (PCOS)

-Most women with PCOS grow many small cysts on their ovaries, hence the name.
+Most women with polycystic ovary syndrome grow many small cysts on their ovaries, hence the name.
 Women with PCOS may have infrequent or prolonged menstrual periods or too much male hormone (androgen) levels.
 The ovaries may develop numerous small collections of fluid (follicles) and fail to regularly release eggs.

-Signs and symptoms of PCOS often develop around the time of the first menstrual period during puberty.
+Signs and symptoms of polycystic ovary syndrome often develop around the time of the first menstrual period during puberty.
 Sometimes PCOS develops later, for example, in response to substantial weight gain.